pvantho/proto/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Thanks so much for taking your time to read.
+I do hope that gives you a better understanding of Proto Architecture.